CHANDELIER. GLASS, BRONZE. LATE 19TH CENTURY.

 Reference: ZE248

 Baccarat ceiling lamp.
 Bronze, glass.
 France, late 19th century.
-36-light ceiling chandelier, electrified, made of bronze with numerous transparent glass beads.
-From the central axis (decorated with discs with leaves from which more glass elements hang) numerous and different arms start, being able to make a general division into rows: from above, some curved ones are finished with glass stars and from others start a string of beads that end at the bottom, giving a striking waterfall effect; Towards the center, another row curved upwards holds more beads); The lower arms, thicker, curved and decorated with leaves, emerge from a bronze sphere, forming three levels in both height and depth and ending in saucers with the supports that, originally, held the candles.
-Most glass beads are polygonal and flatter, and these are combined with elongated teardrops (some rectangular and faceted, others oval).
-The Société Baccarat (which continues to make luxury glassware in this French city) began as a glass workshop founded by Louis-Joseph de Laval-Montmorency, with the permission of Louis XV of France, in 1764.
-They received the first official order from the royalty in 1823, giving rise to a large number of petitions addressed to members of the leading European families, the nobility, heads of state, etc. Around 1860, the company began signing its products with a trademark, usually on the base of the work, although it was also common for other bronzesmiths to use Baccarat glass for its fame and quality.
+36-light, electrified, bronze chandelier with numerous clear glass beads.
+Numerous different arms emerge from the central axis (decorated with leafy discs from which more glass elements hang) and can be divided into general rows: from above, some curved ones are finished with glass stars and from others a string of beads starts which ends in the lower ones, giving a striking waterfall effect; towards the centre, another row curved upwards holds more beads); the lower arms, thicker, curved and decorated with leaves, emerge from a bronze sphere, form three levels both in height and depth and end in saucers with the supports that, originally, held the candles.
+Most of the glass beads are polygonal and flatter, and these are combined with elongated teardrops (some rectangular and faceted, others oval).
+The Société Baccarat (which still makes luxury glassware in this French city) began as a glass workshop founded by Louis-Joseph de Laval-Montmorency, with the permission of Louis XV of France, in 1764.
+They received their first official order from royalty in 1823, leading to a large number of requests addressed to members of leading European families, nobility, heads of state, etc. Around 1860, the company began signing its products with a registered trademark, usually on the base of the work, although it was also common for other bronzesmiths to use Baccarat glass for its reputation and quality.

 · Size: 120x120x145 cms.